astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/perspectives/women.md

 fascist and homophobic.
 I told him to stop and didn't associate myself with him anymore (I *should have* additionally said something to HR, but thought the shunning would be fine).

-**Call people out** if they're saying bad things.
+Call people out if they're saying bad things.
 You don't want to work for or with those people.

 **Actually listen**: I've been in group projects with a male-majority where the female in the group gets completely ignored.
 People didn't even acknowledge her.
-My best strength was telling group members **no**, listen to her.
+My best strength was telling group members "*no*, listen to her."
 One time we had spent upwards of 12 hours banging our head on desks over a project and *she* held the last few answers but the group didn't believe her.
 I told them to listen, and we finally and swiftly finished once the group actually listened.